 Many veterinarians see pets with polyuria (PU) and polydipsia (PD) every day.
 But are our workups as efficient as they could be?
 Which tests provide the most useful information?
-At the Fetch dvm360 virtual conference, Heather Kvitko-White, DVM, DACVIM (SAIM), an internist at BluePearl Veterinary Partners in Kansas City, Missouri, and founder of KW Veterinary Consulting, offered important tips for diagnosing PU/PD.
+At the Fetch dvm360® virtual conference, Heather Kvitko-White, DVM, DACVIM (SAIM), an internist and founder of KW Veterinary Consulting, offered important tips for working through PU/PD.

-Of course, activity level and ambient temperature—heat and humidity increase drinking—are 2 important determinants of water drinking.
-Food can also be a consideration.
+Of course, activity level and ambient temperature (heat and humidity) and other factors impact water drinking.
+For example, food plays a role.
 Dry kibble tends to make pets drink more water, but so can certain prescription diets.
 For example, some bladder stone–dissolution diets are higher in sodium, which causes increased drinking.
-Dr. Kvitko-White also noted that high-protein canned food for cats can increase thirst.
+Kvitko-White also noted that high-protein canned food for cats can increase thirst.
 So, it’s important to ask about the pet’s normal diet when trying to determine whether water intake is excessive.
-Household environment can also affect drinking behavior, Dr. Kvitko-White warned.
+Household environment can also affect drinking behavior, Kvitko-White warned.
 If 1 cat in a multicat household is being bullied away from the water bowl, that cat may be seen drinking more water when it’s accessible, which can make the owner believe the pet is drinking excessively.

-Aside from a list of illnesses, other factors that may cause pets to drink more water include stress (due to increased systemic cortisol levels), nausea, fever, pain, and certain drugs, like corticosteroids.
+Aside from a list of illnesses, other factors that may cause pets to drink more water include stress (due to increased systemic cortisol levels), nausea, fever, pain, and certain drugs, including corticosteroids.

 As with drinking, urine output can be somewhat variable.
 Urine output of 1 to 2 ml/kg/day is considered normal, and PU is defined as urination that exceeds 2 ml/kg/hr.
-However, definitively assessing PU is questionable, because catching all the urine a dog or cat makes over a period of several hours is difficult.
+However, definitively assessing PU is limited because catching all the urine a dog or cat makes over the course of the day is unrealistic.

-Dr. Kvitko-White also cautioned, “When we think about PU/PD, it’s important to differentiate whether the issue is drinking too much water, or urinating too much.”
+Kvitko-White also noted, “When we think about PU/PD, it’s important to differentiate whether the issue is drinking too much water or urinating too much.”
 It makes sense that excessive water intake results in increased urination.
 But excessive water loss through PU can cause dehydration, which triggers increased drinking.
-According to Dr. Kvitko-White, a key factor to remember is that most of the common differentials for PU/PD begin with PU, which then triggers PD as a response.
+According to Kvitko-White, a key factor to remember is that most of the common differentials for PU/PD begin with PU, which then triggers PD as a response.

-If faced with a patient that has PU/PD, urine specific gravity (USG) is an excellent place to begin a diagnostic workup.
-It’s inexpensive, noninvasive, easy to run in-house, and can yield loads of valuable information.
-Because urine concentration fluctuates throughout the day, the urine sample for assessing USG should be obtained first thing in the morning, before the pet has access to food or water.
+Once clinical PU/PD has been confirmed, urine specific gravity (USG) is the next step in the diagnostic workup.
+It’s inexpensive, noninvasive, and easy to run in-house and yet can yield loads of valuable information.
+Because urine concentration fluctuates throughout the day, the urine sample for assessing USG should be obtained first thing in the morning before the pet has access to food or water.

-“Beyond confirming the need for further workup, the USG can help narrow the differential list,” Dr. Kvitko-White said.
-Hyposthenuria (USG < 1.008) is most consistent with primary PD, diabetes insipidus (including all the causes of secondary nephrogenic diabetes insipidus), or hyperadrenocorticism (HAC).
-Dr. Kvitko-White added.
-“If you find a USG of less than 1.008, you’ve excluded chronic kidney disease.
+“Beyond confirming the need for further workup, the USG can help narrow the differential list,” Kvitko-White said.
+Hyposthenuria (USG < 1.008) is most consistent with primary PD, diabetes insipidus (including all the causes of secondary nephrogenic diabetes insipidus), or hyperadrenocorticism (HAC), Kvitko-White added.
+“If you find a USG of less than 1.008, you’ve excluded both acute and chronic kidney disease (including secondary to leptospirosis or pyelonephritis).
 With 1 very simple, inexpensive test, you’ve begun to narrow down the list (of differentials).”

 If urine is isosthenuric (USG 1.008-1.012), chronic kidney disease should be high on the list of differentials.
 However, many other diseases can produce isosthenuria, so chronic kidney disease can’t be confirmed based solely on this finding.